hanifidemirel/hanifidemirel.github.io/_posts/2017-10-23-oracle-notes1.md

 Transactions take database from one consistent state to another.
 When committed, the database will be in either of these states for sure.
 Transactions in Oracle provide these ACID properties.

--Atomicity: Either all of a transaction happens or nothing happens.
+- Atomicity: Either all of a transaction happens or nothing happens.
--Consistency: Transactions take database from one consistent state to another.
+- Consistency: Transactions take database from one consistent state to another.
--Isolotion: Effects of a transaction may not be visible to others till committed.
+- Isolotion: Effects of a transaction may not be visible to others till committed.
--Durability: Once committed, it is permanent.
+- Durability: Once committed, it is permanent.

 !!
 Always explicitly "commit" or "rollback" trannsaction while terminating.